-The Most Fundamental FAQ: What Are Honors Classes Like?
+The Most Frequently Asked FAQ: What Are Honors Classes Like?

 FAQs are FAQs, which means they've been answered before.
 We're going to borrow what we think are the best answers, the ones that most closely match our Honors Program design and what our students experience.

 Are Honors classes in college like Advanced Placement classes in high school?